-The ICC Champions Trophy 2025 warm-up matches will not be official One Day Internationals.
+ICC Men's Twenty20 World Cup 2022 warm up matches will not be official Twenty 20 Internationals.

-ICC Match Referees will not be on duty for warm-up matches.
+ICC Match Referees will not be on duty for warm up matches.
 The Code of Conduct will apply and any breaches will be reported to and dealt with by the Event Technical Committee.

-Except as varied hereunder the ICC Men's Twenty20 World Cup 20224 Playing Conditions shall apply.
+Except as varied hereunder the ICC Men's Twenty20 World Cup 2022 Playing Conditions shall apply.